dennisnuhiji/virtual-assistant/README.md

 In the first question for the field **year** its able to process dynamic values, while the second question is implemented with only those two options because getting an API key from Google can be troublesome.

+e.g:
+Open Chrome and go to http://localhost:3000/api?question=Who was the champion in 2002?

 ## Structure
 ```